A good garden looks good all year round, not just in spring or summer.

 A crab apple, such as Malus x robusta ‘Red Sentinel’ can be fitted into even the smallest of gardens and has terrific wildlife value as well as ornamental appeal.
 In spring, the tree is laden with pink or white blossom, depending on the variety.
 In summer, beautiful crab apples cling to the tree.
 In autumn, the leaves turn a spectacular colour before falling.

-Another great tree for a small garden, Amelanchier lamarckii bears small, white star-shaped flowers in spring, followed by black berries in summer and beautiful leaf colour in autumn.
+Another great tree for a small garden, Amelanchier lamarckii and other Amelanchier trees bear small, white star-shaped flowers in spring, followed by black berries in summer and beautiful leaf colour in autumn.

 Viburnum plicatum f. tomentosum ‘Dart’s Red Robin’